kabirswe/sr-interview-test-dcastalia/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## The React JS implementation must have the following features in your code:
+## The features Which I Implemented in my code:

 1. Add to cart
 2. Remove from cart